 What is AMP

-What this all leads to is really lightweight, fast loading church mobile pages.
-This provides a great user experience with your visitors, because nobody likes waiting around for a web pages to load!
+What this all leads to is really lightweight, fast-loading church mobile pages.
+This provides a great user experience with your visitors because nobody likes waiting around for web pages to load!
 In fact, there is a drop off for every extra second your pages takes to load.
 Check out this statistic from Think with Google:

 How AMP Affects your Google Search Ranking